National Macaroon Day (May 31)

 Related Recipes for the Holiday

-Dulce de Leche Coconut Macaroons.
-A caramel-forward take on the classic—these are filled or topped with thick dulce de leche, which seeps into the coconut for a gooey, rich bite.
-Excellent served warm or chilled.
+Dulce de Leche Coconut Macaroons – filled or topped with thick dulce de leche for a caramel-forward version.
+Good served warm or chilled.

-Low Carb Chocolate Chip Coconut Macaroons.
-Made with unsweetened shredded coconut, sugar-free chocolate chips, and a sugar substitute like erythritol, this version keeps the carbs low while keeping the flavor and texture on point.
+Low Carb Chocolate Chip Coconut Macaroons – unsweetened coconut, sugar-free chocolate chips, and a sugar substitute.
+Keeps the texture and flavor without the carbs.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**